MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 - Make sure to update the confidential client and secret.
 - Deploy either of the security checks: **UserLogin** or **PinCodeAttempts**.
 - Register the matching application.
-- Map the scope `authorization.introspect` to the security check.
+- Map the scope `accessRestricted` to the security check.
 - Update the client application to make the `WLResourceRequest` to your servlet URL.